and why they must be repaired properly by Downtown Garage, serving you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 A car’s bumper is actually a system working together.
 Bumpers come in one of two types.

 One system features a bumper bar for reinforcement.
 The bar is made of metal.
 It strengthens the entire structure.
-The other system is the bumper absorber which typically features foam or plastic between the bumper cover and metal bumper.
-The absorber directs the force of impact in all directions.
-The cover is made of aluminum, steel, plastic, or rubber, attached to the front and back.
+The other system is the bumper absorber, which typically features foam or plastic between the bumper cover and the metal bumper.
+The absorber distributes the impact force in all directions.
+The cover is made of aluminum, steel, plastic, or rubber and is attached to the front and back.

 Resale Value With the Bumper

-As noted, your bumper is an important safety feature, but one that also affects the aesthetics of your car.
-Professional car dealers use a grading system for cars they buy.
+As noted, your bumper is an important safety feature, but it also affects your car’s aesthetics.
+Professional car dealers use a grading system for the cars they buy.
 A damaged bumper can drop your car an entire category.
 Private buyers will also likely be put off by the signs of damage.
 Therefore, if you don’t have an intact bumper, you will get far less money from potential buyers.

 Insurance Claims for the Bumper

 Another important consideration is insurance claims.
-Some drivers choose to pay for the repair or replacement out of pocket.
+Some drivers choose to pay for repairs or replacements out of pocket.
 They prefer that expense to making a claim, which can raise premiums.
-That decision is personal, but either way the bumper needs to be fixed because its structural integrity can affect future claims.
+That decision is personal, but either way, the bumper needs to be fixed because its structural integrity can affect future claims.

 If you get into another collision later on and didn’t replace your bumper when it was first damaged, your insurance company may decrease or even deny your later claim.
 They may say the compromised bumper contributed to the damage.